containers/podman/docs/podman-run.1.md

 **--uidmap**=container_uid:host_uid:amount
 **--uidmap**=0:30000:2000

-Run the container in a new user namespace with the supplied mapping.
+Run the container in a new user namespace using the supplied mapping.
 This option conflicts with the --userns and --subuidname flags.
 This option can be passed several times to map different ranges.
 If calling podman run as an unprivileged user, the user needs to have the right to use the mapping.
-See `man subuid`.
+See `subuid(5)`.
 The example maps uids 0-2000 in the container to the uids 30000-31999 on the host.

 **--ulimit**=[]